 Please read this handbook carefully.
 Students are responsible for all information contained herein.
-To ensure your familiarity with this information, students must complete the survey in the Canvas Course to document that they have read the Academic and Clinic Handbook within the first 2 weeks of your first semester in the program.
-Speech-Language-Pathology students must also pass a quiz on the content of the handbook in their first semester (the quiz can be found in the Canvas Course).
+To ensure your familiarity with this information, students must complete the survey in the Canvas Course to document that they have read the Academic and Clinic Handbooks within the first 2 weeks of your first semester in the program.